-- Glenohumeral joint injection: osteoarthritis, adhesive capsulitis, rheumatoid arthritis (RA), rotator cuff lesions.
+- Glenohumeral joint injection: osteoarthritis, adhesive capsulitis, RA, rotator cuff lesions.

 - Acromioclavicular joint: acromioclavicular joint problems - eg, osteoarthritis (a common cause of shoulder pain in people aged over 50 years) and distal clavicular osteolysis.

-- Subacromial injections: adhesive capsulitis, subacromial bursitis (may occur in gout, Reiter's syndrome, trauma or RA), impingement syndrome, rotator cuff tendinosis.
+- Subacromial injections: adhesive capsulitis, subacromial bursitis (may occur in gout, reactive arthritis, trauma or RA), impingement syndrome, rotator cuff tendinosis.
 Subacromial injections of corticosteroids are effective for improvement for rotator cuff tendonitis for up to nine months.
 They are also probably more effective than NSAID medication.

 - Bicipital groove: bicipital tendonitis.